-Based on input from the City of Naples CRA, the feasibility of converting the US 41 corridor from its existing six-lane configuration to the CRA's proposed "41-10 Master Plan" concept was evaluated.
+The feasibility of converting the US 41 corridor from its existing six-lane configuration to the CRA's proposed 41-10 Master Plan concept was evaluated.
 The 41-10 Master Plan envisions the US 41 corridor (within the CRA district) functioning similar to a "main street" corridor with parking, streetscaping, continuous sidewalks and updated landscaping.
 As an ultimate goal, the conversion is designed to provide a more pedestrian friendly corridor which, based on the 41-10 Master Plan, is essential in promoting growth of the commercial sectors in the Downtown area.

 Considering the potential impacts of reduced traffic volumes on the vitality of the existing businesses within the CRA district, careful consideration was given with regards to the necessary strategies to efficiently implement this conversion.
-Consequently, it is recommended that the conversion be accomplished in two (2) phases as follows:
+Consequently, it is recommended that the conversion be accomplished in two (2) phases:

-Interim Plan
+Interim Improvement Plan